 UI and visual impression

 UI looks stunning, it is not the best looking HTML5 framework I ever so but it pretty close.
 High CSS3 usage is pretty obvious, box-shadows and gradients are used everywhere.
-For some reason overall app performance don’t suffer because of it.
-This is relatively important because jQuery Mobile 1.4 abandon a lot of its CSS in hope it will improve overall app performance, not to mention CSS3 background gradient is known performance killer (on mobile devices).
+For some reason, overall app performance doesn’t suffer because of it.
+This is relatively important because jQuery Mobile 1.4 abandon a lot of its CSS in a hope it will improve overall app performance, not to mention CSS3 background gradient is known performance killer (on mobile devices).

 There’s one more thing that left a great impression on me, unlike jQuery Mobile, Kendo UI mobile app will behave/look differently depending on a platform.
-This is a big step over a jQuery Mobile UI, whose theme feels like iOS UI, which is relatively OK on iOS but, at least for me, fails on Android.
-It can go even further if different layouts are used on different platforms which can be easily turned on through simple HTML usage (example can be found in an example below).
+This is a big step over a jQuery Mobile UI, whose theme feels like iOS UI, which is relatively OK on iOS, but, at least for me, fails on Android.
+It can go even further if different layouts are used on different platforms that can be quickly turned on ( an example can be found in an example below).

 Link to the jsFiddle example: http://jsfiddle.net/Gajotres/LGwM7/

-As you can see in a example below mobile UI renders by default as a iOS on desktop browsers, if you view it from an Android browser it will have android look and feel.
+As you can see in an example below mobile UI renders by default as an iOS on desktop browsers, if you view it from an Android browser it will have android look and feel.

 - App performance don’t suffer from heavy CSS3 usage.